nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="covered"></a>How can I tell if I’m in the coverage zone for NYC Mesh?

 Connecting to the Internet with NYC Mesh requires a direct line-of-sight to an existing supernode or hub node.
-Look at our [map](/map) to see if you’re either:

--   within range of a supernode or hub node
+Look at our [map](/map) to see if you’re either within range of a supernode or hub node, or put your address in our [line-of-sight tool](https://los.nycmesh.net)
--   close to a LinkNYC kiosk

-If any of the above are true, there is a good chance you will be able to connect to NYC Mesh.
+If you are within range, there is a good chance you will be able to connect to NYC Mesh.
 Fill out the [join form](/join) and we will assess your location.
 We will also ask you to take a picture or panorama from your balcony or rooftop.

 Some additional things you can do to determine if you are in a coverage zone: